In episode 167 we talk with Casey Markee, founder of MediaWyse, about SEO-related topics bloggers should keep at the forefront of their minds in 2021.

 Oh, that’s funny.
 So on the topic of SEO, is there one takeaway that you would give any food blogger listening that you just would hope they would walk away with today?

 Yeah.
-Just understand that with regards to content is again, still kind of the King and queen of SEO.
+Just understand that with regards to content, again is still the King and queen of SEO.
 The content, the content, the content.
 But understand that longer is not better.
 Our goal is to write a complete recipe post that answers questions of the user that provides a dumbed down way for you to provide value to your audience.
 I know that I’m going to share a couple of quotes here in a minute, but mine, that plenty of you probably on the call already know: I want you to write your content for toddlers and drunk adults, Casey Markee.
 It’s very easy to do.
 I just want you to explain everything very simply.
 My daughter specifically has become quite a budding chef.
 She turned 17 in February and she follows tons of bloggers.
 So she made a cream puff recipe last night from Sam over at sugar spun run.

 And she did a fantastic job on it.
 And I listened to her when she’s going through because she’s writing notes and I take that experience and I will apply it to our audits.
 Like, okay.
-She had to, she had to do this and do this and I might drop Sam a note and say, “Hey Sam, so my daughter made your cream pies, cream puffs,” which are all over Facebook, by the way.
+She had to do this and do this and I might drop Sam a note and say, “Hey Sam, so my daughter made your cream pies, cream puffs,” which are all over Facebook, by the way.
 And tag Sam and Sam was like, “Oh my God, those look great.”
 And I’m like, “Your check’s in the mail, Sam.”

-And you know, there are little things that probably could have been explained a little bit more clear.
+There are little things that probably could have been explained a little bit more clear.
 And so we take that information and that’s what we want to do.
 I want you to write your recipes in a way that there are no misunderstandings.
 We want to make sure that I know that..
 In many cases, bloggers have made a recipe 15, 20, 30, 50 times.
 Maybe they forgot what happened when they made it the first time.
 You know, we want to write all that information down whenever we can and just try to make sure that the first time is the best time.

 Yeah, we do forget, right.
 We forget what the user is actually going through.
 So I love that.
 You’re kind of observing what your daughter is going through and then like sending that out, sending that valuable information out to the blogger.
 That’s amazing.
 I love that.
 Well, Casey has been such a great pleasure of mine to talk to you today.
 Thank you so much for being here.
 Thank you for your time and for sharing all of this amazing value with food bloggers.
 Before you go, you already shared a quote you’re writing content for toddlers and drunk adults, but do you have anything extra?